cvxgrp/scs/README.md

 cd <scs-directory>/python
 python setup.py install
 ```
 You may need `sudo` privileges for a global installation.
-SCS requires numpy and
+Running SCS requires numpy and
 scipy to be installed.

-After installing the scs interface, you import SCS using
+After installing the SCS interface, you import SCS using
 ```
 import scs
 ```